-10. Late Charges and Collection Costs - Your lender may collect a late charge from you if you do not make any part of a payment within 15 days after it is due.
+- 10. Late Charges and Collection Costs Your lender may collect a late charge from you if you do not make any part of a payment within 15 days after it is due.
 Your lender may only collect one late charge for each payment, no matter how many days the payment is late.
-Your lender may also collect from you any other charges and fees involved in collecting your loan.

-11. Loan Consolidation - You may be eligible to consolidate all of your eligible federal education loans into one loan.
+Your lender may also collect from you any other charges and fees involved in collecting your loan. - 11.
+Loan Consolidation If you are no longer enrolled in school as at least a half-time student and you are in the grace period or in the repayment period on your loan, you may be eligible to consolidate all of your eligible federal education loans into one loan.
 Consolidating your loans may give you up to 30 years to pay them back and may lower your monthly payments; however, you may be repaying your loans for a longer period and pay more interest.
-Contact your lender for more information about consolidating your loans.

-12. Deferments - You do not have to make payments in certain circumstances.
+Contact your lender for more information about consolidating your loans. - 12.
+Deferments You do not have to make payments in certain circumstances.
 For example, you will not have to make payments while you are attending school at least half time or for up to 3 years while you are unemployed.
 For a complete list of deferments, and all documentation and eligibility requirements, please refer to your Borrower's Rights and Responsibilities Statement and any supplemental information you may receive.
-Effective July 1, 2006, for loans with a first disbursement made on or after July 1, 2001, an additional deferment is available for a period of up to three years during which a borrower is serving on active duty during a war or other military operation or national emergency, or performing qualifying National Guard duty during a war or other military operation or national deferment periods, or it will be added to the principal amount of the loan.
+Effective July 1, 2006, for loans with a first disbursement made on or after July 1, 2001, an additional deferment is available for a period of up to three years during which a borrower is serving on active duty during a war or other military operation or national emergency, or performing qualifying National Guard duty during a war or other military operation or national emergency.
+The federal government pays the interest on subsidized loans during periods of deferment.
+You must pay the interest on unsubsidized loans during deferment periods, or it will be added to the principal amount of the loan.
 If interest is added to the principal amount, you will then pay interest on the larger amount.
-Having interest added to the principal amount may also cause your monthly payment amount to increase.

-13. Forbearance - If you cannot make scheduled payments and do not qualify for a deferment, your lender may allow you to temporarily make smaller payments or temporarily stop making payments.
+Having interest added to the principal amount of your loan may also cause your monthly payment amount to increase. - 13.
+Forbearance If you cannot make scheduled payments and do not qualify for a deferment, your lender may allow you to temporarily make smaller payments or temporarily stop making payments.
 This is called a forbearance.
-Interest continues to be charged on your loan during a forbearance.
-The lender must grant you a forbearance in certain cases, as described in your Borrower's Rights and Responsibilities Statement.

-14. Loan Discharge - Your loan will be discharged (forgiven) when (i) acceptable documentation of your death, or your dependent's death, is given to your lender, (ii) you or your dependent cannot complete a course of study because the school closes, (iii) the school falsely certifies your loan eligibility, or, effective July 1, 2006, (iv) a loan in your name was falsely certified as a result of a crime of identity theft.
+Interest continues to be charged on your loan during forbearance.
+The lender must grant you a forbearance in certain cases, as described in your Borrower's Rights and Responsibilities Statement - 14.
+Loan Discharge Your loan will be discharged (forgiven) when (i) acceptable documentation of your death is given to your lender, (ii) you cannot complete a course of study because your school closes, (iii) your school falsely certifies your loan eligibility, or, effective July 1, 2006, (iv) a loan in your name was falsely certified as a result of a crime of identity theft.